 - Keep America Beautiful's commissioned study and factsheet on the effectiveness of bin set-up

 Q: The Tiny Trash is...tiny.
 How will it hold all of my garbage?

 A: The majority of items that come across your desk are recyclable.
 Make sure you read the rules of single-stream recycling to learn all the Dos and Don'ts.
 The Tiny Trash will cause you to rethink the items that you do put in the trash.
 For many, there are alternatives.
 Some people will not use their Tiny Trash at all and instead rely on a nearby, centralized container for their trash.
 This outcome is fine (reducing liner use and increasing user responsibility), but we'd still like you to keep your Tiny Trash as a physical and symbolic reminder to reduce waste.

 Q: Why do I have to empty my own garbage?
 That's not what I get paid for.

 A: The Tiny Trash may only need to be emptied once or twice a week.
 Occupants are already required to empty their recycling, so this can be done in the same trip.
-This can be done during one of the many times you leave your desk during the day.
+Most offices that do NOT participate in the Tiny Trash program have trash collected by custodial staff just once-per-month, which means many people are already disposing of some trash in alternative receptacles anyway to avoid pests or odors.
+Tiny Trash simply takes it one step further.
+Emptying your Tiny Trash can be done during one of the many times you leave your desk during the day.
 We need everyone to be involved for this to work.

-A: It's good to put messy items straight into a centralized trash bin.
+A: It's best to put messy items straight into a centralized trash bin to avoid pests and odors.
 If your Tiny Trash gets dirty, you can use a napkin or tissue or the nearest sink (not drinking fountain) to clean it out.

 Q: Where did my confidential shredding bin go?